doocs/leetcode/solution/1600-1699/1633.Percentage of Users Attended a Contest/README.md

     contest_id,
     ROUND(COUNT(1) * 100 / (SELECT COUNT(1) FROM Users), 2) AS percentage
 FROM Register
-GROUP BY contest_id
+GROUP BY 1
-ORDER BY percentage DESC, contest_id;
+ORDER BY 2 DESC, 1;
 ```

 <!-- tabs:end -->